bahtiyartan/troia/docs/96JMXMonitoring.rst

     -Dcom.sun.management.jmxremote.ssl=false

-In production environment you must make more secure configuration, with ssl and authentication options, or port restriction methods.
-But for local envirionments this minimal configuration is enough for testing. **For production, please review all security options and port restriction methods about JMX.**
+In a production environment you must use a more secure configuration, with SSL and authentication options, or port restriction methods.
+However for local environment this minimal configuration is sufficient for testing. **For production, please review JMX security options and port restriction methods about JMX.**

-TROIA Platform, checks two system properties to decide whether jmx enabled or not : **com.sun.management.jmxremote** and **com.sun.management.jmxremote.port**.
-If both these two parameters are provided for the vm, system enables MBeans and its TROIA specific attributes.
+TROIA Platform checks two system properties to determine whether JMX enabled or not: **com.sun.management.jmxremote** and **com.sun.management.jmxremote.port**.
+If both parameters are provided for the JVM, the system enables MBeans and their TROIA specific attributes.

 TROIA Specific MBeans
 =============================

-All TROIA Platform components supports JMX, but Application Server and License Server also provide custom JMX MBean attributes about their internal operations.
+All TROIA Platform components support JMX, but the application server and license server also provide custom MBean attributes related to their internal operations.

 Application Server
 ------------------

-Application Server provides a JMX MBean named **ApplicationServer** under **com.ias.server.appserver.monitoring.jmx** package and this bean contains some paraters about application servers state.
+Application Server provides a MBean named **ApplicationServer** in **com.ias.server.appserver.monitoring.jmx** package and this MBean contains some attributes about application servers state.
 Here is the list of the attributes:

 +-----------------------------+-----------------------------------------------------------------------+
 | ServerSessionCount          | Session Count on Application Server                                   |